Frequently Asked Questions

 Yes.
 In order to lease space on Centennial, you must be an approved tenant, which spells out the partnership relationship.

-What is the easiest and quickest way to start a dialogue about a partnership?
+What is the easiest and quickest way to start a conversation about a partnership?

 Simple.
 Call our office at (919) 515-7036 and ask to speak to one of our Partnership Developers.
 Or, email us at firstname.lastname@example.org.